Have bad grades? Believe it or not, it’s not always the end-all, be-all in terms of gaining entry into the college of your dreams. Don’t give up!

 First, consider why your grades were less than stellar.
 College admissions officers don’t want to hear excuses unless the circumstances were absolutely out of your control.

 If that’s the case, submit a brief but thorough explanation of the circumstances.
 Again, only submit an explanation regarding your grades if the circumstances were completely, utterly, nothing-on-earth-you-could-have-done-to-avoid-it, one hundred percent out of your control.

 What falls under this?
-An illness or injury that impacted your cognitive abilities (head trauma, dyslexia diagnosed later in your high school career, etc.), a death within your immediate family (sorry, grandma and your third cousin don’t count, no matter how difficult it was) and, perhaps but not always included are moving and switching schools mid-year or a poor domestic situation that was out of the norm, like a messy parental divorce.
+An illness or injury that impacted your cognitive abilities (head trauma, dyslexia diagnosed later in your high school career, etc.), a death within your immediate family, moving and switching schools mid-year, or a poor domestic situation that was out of the norm, like a messy parental divorce.

 Remember, excuses like breaking up with you high school significant other, not getting along with or claiming a teacher was unfair and other stresses typical in high school won’t work.
 In fact, they will work against you because it comes across as placing blame on others (no matter how real or true they are).
 Anything that a typical high school student experiences is likely a poor excuse.

 Also, make sure your grade, or grades, are really bad if you’re submitting an explanation.
 Explaining the lone “B” amongst your straight A’s will likely just irritate the admissions counselor.

 Your odds of being accepted during regular admission are far better than the selective process of early admission.
 Early decision/early admission

 is meant for students that not only are sure of the school they want to go to, but also confident in their ability to get into that school.